FREQUENTLY ASKED QUESTIONS

 Applying to Venture for America

 Each deadline is a separate admissions cycle for the same class.
-You need only to apply by one of the three deadlines.
-For example, if you submit the online application by February 18th, you will be considered with everyone else in the February 18th group, and move on with the application process from there.
+You need only to apply by one of the four deadlines.
+For example, if you submit the online application by January 12th, you will be considered with everyone else in the January 12th group, and move on with the application process from there.

 Is there an advantage to applying to an early round?

 There is always an advantage to applying early!
-We suggest applying to the earliest deadline that suits your schedule.
+We suggest applying to the earliest deadline that suits your schedule, as those Fellows who join early on begin interviewing with companies in the early spring.

 When is my application due?